linhvovan29546/react-native-full-screen-notification-incoming-call/README.md

     RNNotificationCall.backToApp()
 ```

+#### Known issue
+- Custom Android notification sound :
+  - Since Android Oreo / 8 the Notificationsound is coming from the Channel and can only be set the first time you add the channel via your channel.setSound().
+If you want to change it later on you need to delete the channel and then re-add it to the system.
 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.